VanessaYngrid/VanessaYngrid/README.md

-I am a software development student proficient in web technologies, including HTML, CSS, JavaScript, and React, as well as mobile application development using Java in Android Studio.
-I have experience in server-side development with Node.js and database design with MongoDB SQL Server.
-Additionally, I have a strong foundation in object-oriented programming with Java.
+I am a software development student proficient in web technologies, including HTML, CSS, JavaScript, React, Next.js, Tailwind CSS, and database design with MongoDB and SQL server.
+I also have experience in mobile application development using Java in Android Studio, as well as a strong foundation in object-oriented programming with Java.

 I have 4 years of experience in a financial institution as a financial analyst and process engineer, with a focus on process improvement through the use of agile methodologies such as Lean, Design Thinking, and OKR based on the Scrum framework as the working model, mapping end-to-end process flows using tools such as Bizagi and Drawi.io, creating metrics, applying agile Methodology, and using project collaboration tools such as Miro and Jira.